 In order to ensure a coordinated approach to capital planning, this year's capital request process is following the below schedule to identify new priority projects and opportunities.

-Dec 2nd: An innovation management software tool will be available to capture project proposals.
-Projects will initially be scored by the campus community using the tool but should complement the ten-year capital plan and the university's strategic plan.
+October: University community attend a follow-up Capital Town Hall to learn more about the university's ten-year capital plan and methodology for capturing community feedback and future space needs.
+Two briefings will be held (date/time/location to be announced).
+IdeaScale, an innovation management software tool, will be available to capture project proposals.
+Projects will initially be scored by the university community using the tool but should complement the ten-year capital plan and the university's strategic plan.

 May Board of Trustees meeting: The projects are presented to the Board of Trustees for consideration and approval.